-Alex also works as the Business Development Officer for two for-profit companies: Quorum Prosthetics and Dough Bar Doughnuts.
+Alex also works as the Business Development Officer for Quorum Prosthetics.
 He is responsible for a myriad of initiatives at each company, including: sales, partnerships, marketing, investments, grants, loans, and more.
-During Alex’s tenure (and thanks to both company’s amazing teams), the Dough Bar has seen sales grow by over 70% and Quorum has opened a new 3D printing manufacturing facility.
+During Alex’s tenure (and thanks to the company’s amazing team), Quorum has opened a new 3D printing manufacturing facility.

 Prior to Arula, Alex was the Executive Director of the Creative Living Community of CT (CLCC).
 The mission of CLCC is to provide a farm community with residence, programming, and vocational skills training to people with intellectual and developmental disabilities.
 Prior to CLCC, Alex was an Event Coordinator for the MetroHartford Alliance, where he organized over 60 events a year.